 Roulette Wheels

-The roulette wheel is composed of two main parts – an outer section called a bowl, and an inner section, known as the wheelhead.
-Depending on the type and manufacturing quality of the gaming table, the construction may differ but usually, the bowl includes a ball track, lower back track, a spindle, and canoe stops.
-The lower track is where the ball will roll – on it, you can see small diamond-shaped deflectors (also called disruptors, diamonds or canoe stops), which deflect the ball and make it bounce and move irregularly on the wheel.
+The roulette wheel is composed of two main parts: an outer section called the bowl and an inner section known as the wheelhead.
+Depending on the type and build quality of the gaming table, the construction may vary, but the bowl usually includes the ball track, lower back track, spindle, and canoe stops.
+The lower track is where the ball rolls, and on it you can see small diamond-shaped deflectors (also called disruptors, diamonds, or canoe stops) that cause the ball to bounce and move unpredictably.

-The inner part contains the pockets for the numbers, as well as the rotor – the main moving part of the roulette wheel, and the turret in the center.
-There are many more mechanical parts, of course, but what players usually focus on is the section with the pockets.
-It has black, red, and green pockets with numbers marked on them – 37 pockets for European and French-style games and 38 pockets for American-style roulette.
-The numbers are arranged randomly (not quite randomly as it seems) and half of them are red, and half are black.
-The pockets for the single and double zero are in green.
+The inner part contains the numbered pockets along with the rotor, the wheel’s main moving component, and the central turret.
+There are many more mechanical parts, of course, but players usually focus on the pocket section.
+It holds black, red, and green pockets numbered as follows: 37 pockets in European and French-style games and 38 pockets in American-style roulette.
+The numbers appear random, yet half are red and half are black.
+The single- and double-zero pockets are green.

-Players will immediately notice that the numbers are not organized in any particular way except for the fact that red and black pockets alternate completely – whether you play American or European roulette, you will not find a wheel where two adjacent numbers have the same color.
-That is not all, however – low (1-18) and high (19-36) numbers also alternate as much as possible.
-Even and odd numbers are also distributed quite evenly.
-As we can see, the sequence of numbers is not random at all – the purpose of this arrangement is to make the wheel balanced and to make it look as random as possible:
+Players will quickly notice that the numbers are not arranged in numerical order; instead, red and black pockets alternate throughout the wheel.
+Whether you play American or European roulette, you will not find two adjacent pockets with the same color.
+Low (1–18) and high (19–36) numbers also alternate as much as possible, and even and odd numbers are spread out evenly.
+The sequence is therefore carefully planned to make the wheel balanced and to appear random:

-These sequences may be confusing but players do not need to know them – they simply need to understand the need for distributing the low/high, red/black, and even/odd numbers as evenly as possible on the wheel.
-Interestingly, the sum of all numbers is exactly 666, which is why the game was once known as the devil’s game.
-This is just one of the many curiosities of roulette and it only makes it more appealing to players.
+These sequences may look confusing, but players do not need to memorize them; they simply need to understand why low/high, red/black, and even/odd numbers are distributed as evenly as possible across the wheel.
+Interestingly, the sum of all numbers is exactly 666, which once earned roulette the nickname “the devil’s game.”
+This is just one of many curiosities that make roulette so appealing to players.

 Roulette Table Layout

-As mentioned above, along with the wheel, the table layout is the other fundamental part of the game of roulette.
-Also called a betting layout or simply a layout, it includes all numbers from the roulette wheel (0-36).
-However, it was deliberately designed to differ completely from the arrangement we can see on the wheel.
-Here, the numbers are arranged consecutively in contrast to the roulette wheel, where they appear random, although, as we have shown, this is not the case at all.
+As mentioned above, alongside the wheel, the table layout is the other fundamental element of roulette.
+Also called the betting layout or simply the layout, it displays all numbers from the wheel (0–36).
+It is deliberately designed to differ from the wheel’s arrangement.
+On the layout, the numbers appear in consecutive order, whereas on the wheel they seem random, even though, as we have shown, they are carefully arranged.

-The main section of the layout consists of the numbered grid, which is rectangular and has 3 columns and 12 rows for the numbers from 1 to 36.
-The 0 and 00 can be found on top of this main grid.
-On the bottom, there are 3 squares below each of the three columns.
-There are also several betting areas beside the main grid – there, we can see sections for the low and high numbers, for red and black numbers, as well for odd and even numbers.
-Additionally, there are three areas for the first (1-12), second (13-24), and third (25-36) dozens of numbers.
+The main section of the layout is a rectangular numbered grid with three columns and twelve rows that hold the numbers 1 through 36.
+The 0 and 00 sit at the top of this grid.
+At the bottom, three squares lie beneath the three columns.
+Several betting areas sit beside the grid; here you will find spaces for low and high numbers, red and black numbers, and odd and even numbers.
+In addition, there are three areas for the first (1–12), second (13–24), and third (25–36) dozens.

-Many players structure their bets based on this table layout – for instance, they bet on the numbers 1 and 2, which are neighboring numbers on this grid.
-In reality, they are on opposite sides of the wheel.
-While this does not matter when playing virtual roulette in an online casino, it is an essential part of the playing strategy in a physical roulette game.
+Many players structure their bets according to this layout.
+For example, they might wager on 1 and 2 because these numbers are adjacent on the grid, even though they sit on opposite sides of the wheel.
+While this difference does not matter when playing virtual roulette in an online casino, it can influence betting strategy in a physical game.

-Those who wish to place their bets based on the number arrangement on the wheel can do so using the so-called racetrack layout.
-It is an addition to the main table layout and is not found in all variations of roulette.
-Its name derives from its oval, stadium-like shape.
-The interesting thing is that the racetrack is a graphical representation of the number arrangement on the wheel so players can bet on actual sections of the wheel rather than on a group of numbers that are not placed close to each other on the wheel.
+Players who prefer to base their bets on the wheel’s number arrangement can use the racetrack layout.
+This addition to the main layout is not present in every variation of roulette.
+Named for its oval, stadium-like shape, the racetrack is a graphic representation of the wheel’s sequence, allowing players to bet on actual wheel sections rather than on numbers that are distant from each other on the wheel.

-Similarly to the main betting layout, the racetrack is divided into several sections, each corresponding to a specific type of bet.
-These include the Voisins du zéro, Le tiers du cylindre, Jeu zéro, and Orphelins, four types of bets that are usually found in French or European roulette.
-We will discuss them, however, in one of the following sections of this article.
+Like the main betting layout, the racetrack is divided into several sections, each tied to a specific type of bet.
+These include the Voisins du zéro, Le tiers du cylindre, Jeu zéro, and Orphelins, four bets commonly found in French or European roulette.
+We will discuss them in one of the following sections of this article.

 Object and Rules of the Game

-The object of the game is really simple and straightforward – to correctly predict where the ball will land after the wheel stops turning.
+The object of the game is simple and straightforward: to predict correctly where the ball will land after the wheel stops turning.
 As you can imagine, this is easier said than done, especially when we play virtual roulette.
-In comparison, when playing the physical, real-life game, professional gamblers can spot different irregularities in the wheel due to wear and tear.
-Based on them, they can see how and whether the wheel is biased in any way and whether some sections and numbers are actually more likely to be hit.
+In contrast, when playing the physical game, professional gamblers can spot irregularities in the wheel caused by wear and tear.
+From these observations, they can determine whether the wheel is biased and if certain sections or numbers are more likely to be hit.

-When it comes to virtual online roulette, however, the outcome of every spin is random and cannot be predicted as guaranteed by the use of a special piece of software called Random Number Generator (RNG).
-Once players place their chips on the table, they need to press the Spin button and the computer will determine the winning number.
-The outcome is not influenced by the past or future spins – every time, players get 1 winning number and 36 losing numbers (or 37 losing numbers in American, double-zero roulette).
+When it comes to virtual roulette, however, the outcome of every spin is random and cannot be predicted, a fact guaranteed by a special piece of software called a Random Number Generator (RNG).
+Once players place their chips on the table, they press the Spin button and the computer determines the winning number.
+The outcome is not influenced by past or future spins: each time, players face one winning number and 36 losing numbers (or 37 losing numbers in American double-zero roulette).

-If players have successfully guessed the winning number or groups of numbers, they win and receive a payout that is a multiple of their original stake.
-Each type of bet has a different payout but the general rule is that bets, which are more likely to win, come with a lower payout.
-The more unlikely an outcome, the higher the potential reward.
+If players correctly guess the winning number or a group of numbers, they win and receive a payout that is a multiple of their original stake.
+Each type of bet has a different payout, but the general rule is that bets more likely to win come with lower payouts.
+The less likely the outcome, the higher the potential reward.

-For instance, the Red sector on the betting layout pays evenly – 1 to 1, which is sometimes displayed as 1:1 or even 2:1 since we receive our original bet plus 1 unit.
-At the same time, this bet is very likely to win since there are 18 red numbers on the wheel.
-The chances for hitting the number 5 are much lower – 1 out of 37, which is why the payout is much more attractive at 35:1
+For instance, the Red sector on the betting layout pays even money at 1 to 1, sometimes displayed as 1:1 or even 2:1 because we receive our original bet plus one unit.
+This bet is more likely to win since there are 18 red numbers on the wheel.
+The chance of hitting the number 5 is much lower (1 out of 37), so the payout is a far more attractive 35:1.

 Bets and Payouts

-One of the most important aspects of roulette play is betting and the reason for this is quite simple – choosing the right type of bet may increase your chances of winning the game.
-As we have demonstrated in the example above, some bets have a higher probability of winning than others.
-This is why players should learn the basic types of bets before they start playing roulette for real money.
+Betting is one of the most important aspects of roulette, and the reason is simple: choosing the right type of bet can improve your chances of winning.
+As shown above, some wagers have a higher probability of success than others.
+For this reason, players should learn the basic bet types before playing roulette for real money.

-Moreover, many roulette players prefer combining several bets to ensure more coverage of the betting layout.
-Even the best betting strategy, however, cannot change the odds of the game.
-In other words, it is impossible to gain an advantage over the casino.
-Understanding the types of bets and their respective payouts, on the other hand, is fundamental for assessing the value of each bet and its expected return.
+Many roulette fans also combine several bets to cover more of the layout.
+Even the finest betting strategy, however, cannot alter the game’s inherent odds, so it is impossible to gain an advantage over the casino.
+Still, understanding each bet and its payout is essential for judging the value of a wager and its expected return.

 Outside Bets